Unrealf1/Small/YoutubeHole/README.md

 # YoutubeHole
 The idea was to see, where would youtube guide me, if I were to click the first recommended video every time.
 The idea came to me after watching [this talk](https://www.youtube.com/watch?v=v9EKV2nSU8w).
+Spoilers - almost every time it's children's content.

-## I recommend logging out of your main youtube account to save your own sanity.
+### I recommend logging out of your main youtube account to save your own sanity.

 ## How does it work?
 Contents of .js script were placed in tapermonkey browser extension, so on every youtube page it will run automatically and if it is a video page, then in random amount of sedonds (5 to 15) it will log current video in localStorage and switch to the next recommended video.